ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/Container.rst

 NOAA RDHPCS Systems
 ----------------------

-On many NOAA :term:`RDHPCS` systems, a container named ``ubuntu20.04-intel-landda-release-public-v1.2.0.img`` has already been built, and users may access the container at the locations in :numref:`Table %s <PreBuiltContainers>`.
+On many NOAA :term:`RDHPCS`, a container named ``ubuntu20.04-intel-landda-release-public-v1.2.0.img`` has already been built, and users may access the container at the locations in :numref:`Table %s <PreBuiltContainers>`.

+..
+COMMENT: Is there a develop container now?

 .. _PreBuiltContainers: